Quick Answer

 - Clear violations: Rear-end, left turn across traffic, red light citations, or police fault assessment improve your position.

-- Evidence quality: Dashcam footage, eyewitnesses, skid measurements, impact points, and intersection camera footage help establish fault.
+- Documentsti quality: Dashcam footage, eyewitnesses, skid measurements, impact points, and intersection camera footage help establish fault.

 - Comparative negligence: If your state reduces recovery by your share of fault, each percent matters.